Bulletin Board Best Practices – #2

 The pirates were fun for kids to see and grabbed their attention.
 The administrators liked that I #1 knew the standards and #2 was being intentional to use them all and teach them all.
 I even added a little sign that said something to the effect of “There ARRRRRGH the National Music Standards set forth by the National Association for Music Education.”
 The bulletin board went over well with students and staff and it got the word out.
 If I had put that in my classroom it would still have been cool but only students would have seen it on a daily basis and it would have taken up wall space that I could have devoted to something else.
 If you want to learn more about this set of posters click HERE and then look at the poster preview.

-What sort of stuff should I put up on the wall?
+2) What sort of content should I put up on the wall?

 I think that one mistake that some teachers make is that they just don’t care much about their hallway bulletin board and so they leave the same content up all year.
 Don’t “Set it and Forget It.”
 Change out your content whenever you can so that you keep things interesting and new for students and staff.
 You can find a TON of amazing bulletin board ideas on Pinterest that are great for music advocacy.
 Check out your options and CHANGE IT UP!
 Maybe it’s worth it to go to Teachers Pay Teachers, get some easy little “Print and Post” sets that look super professional, and change out your bulletin boards with the seasons.
 Or find a way to display student work on the board whether it be recent compositions, pictures from a concert, or even self-reflections or worksheets.